Pentagon authorizes up to 600 military lawyers to serve as temporary immigration judges

 The military will begin sending groups of 150 attorneys — both military and civilians — to the Justice Department “as soon as practicable” and the military services should have the first round of people identified by next week, according to the memo, dated Aug.
 27.

+However, numerous immigration judges have been fired or left voluntarily after taking deferred resignations offered by the administration, according to their union.
+The International Federation of Professional and Technical Engineers, said in July that at least 17 immigration judges had been fired “without cause” in courts across the country.

+That has left about 600 immigration judges, union figures show, meaning the Pentagon move will double their ranks.

-The move is being done at the request of the DOJ, and the memo noted that the details will initially last no more than 179 days but can be renewable.
+The move is being done at the request of the Justice Department, and the memo noted that the details will initially last no more than 179 days but can be renewable.

 When asked about the move, a DOJ spokesperson referred questions about the plan to the Defense Department.
 Pentagon officials directed questions to the White House.

-Associated Press writers Will Weissert and Eric Tucker contributed to this report.
+Associated Press writers Will Weissert, Rebecca Santana and Eric Tucker contributed to this report.